Skip to content ↓

 Curriculum Aims

-We aim for every boy to:
+We aim for everybody to:

 • be able to understand basic spoken communication in the target language;